data-altinn-no/oed-authz/README.md

 #### Example

 Requests must contain a `Authorization`-header with a Maskinporten-token using the `Bearer` scheme.
 The request body must be a JSON object with `estateSsn`, which must be 11-digit norwegian identification number.
-Optionally, a `recipientSsn` can be supplied to only retrieve roles assigned to a specific recipient for the given estate.

 ```jsonc
 // POST https://oed-test-authz-app.azurewebsites.net/api/v1/authorization/proxies/search